 In Spaceteam, you and your team must work together to fix all the malfunctions on your ship in under 5 minutes.
-While doing this various anomalies will come up to add a bit of a deterrent.
+While doing this weird problems will come up to add a bit of a deterrent.
 You must share your tools and work together to get the ship up and running.
 That was the appeal to me, the idea of a chaotic real time game where we all somehow have to work together.

 I really thought this would bring the excitement of a game like Happy Salmon but add a bit of purpose.
 I was a bit let down though.
 The game is chaotic, but felt more confusing than anything.
 Everyone speaking over each other doesn’t work as well in the cooperative setting as I thought it would.

 The first time out of the box, it didn’t go well, people got confused, some people were mixing up the rules and there wasn’t really an opportunity to fix it.
 I’d say that first round was pretty unsuccessful.
 Afterwards we actually sat and discussed it a bit, and came up with a better approach.
 It did improve the second and third time, but I still wasn’t in love with it by the end.
 I do like the idea of it and having the 5 minute playtime is nice, especially if you are trying to round up a group of people.
 I’m kind of on the fence for this one.